Growth5 min read

 • Vague job titles.
 "Content creator" means nothing.
 "I teach creators to grow on LinkedIn" means something.

 • No arrow pointing at the link.
-It sounds silly but arrows measurably increase bio link CTR.
+It sounds silly.
+Arrows measurably increase bio link CTR.

 The link matters more than the bio

 A perfect bio pointing at a bad link is still a waste.
-Make sure your bio link goes to a page that converts — and that you can actually measure what's working.
-Here are the 9 best practices for Instagram bio links.
+Send the click to a page that converts, and make sure you can see what is working.
+Here are nine best practices for Instagram bio links.

 Try BioWise free